barryclark/jekyll-now/_posts/2017-03-24-sequence-labeling-on-a-structured-data.md

 er        B-i
 after     O
 ```
+We are essentially assuming that input document has XML tagging that is sensical with respect to the text content.
+It is just
+an assumption.

 ## Sequence labeling under the hood
 Again, sequence labeling takes a sequence of tokens as its input, and outputs a sequence of labels, assigned to each token.